Have questions about TREK Arrival Day 2023? Our detailed schedules for the day are now available below.

 Secondly is for safety reasons.
 Many of our trips take place in environments where emergency medical services are more difficult to reach.
 Introducing any mind altering substances onto a trip increases the likelihood of an incident to occur and inhibits the leaders ability to determine the severity of an injury.

 Finally is for ensuring healthy community standards on our trips.
 College is an amazing time of self-discovery.
 We hope to foster an environment where you are unencumbered by certain social pressures.
 The only caveat to this policy is for individuals who have an addiction.
 Starting college and meeting new friends is stressful enough without the added chemical changes to quitting nicotine cold turkey.
-If you are in need of an accommodation to this policy we invite you to indicate as such on your registration form and we will be in touch with you to make the appropriate arrangements.
+If you are in need of an accommodation to this policy we invite you to indicate so on your registration form and we will be in touch with you to make the appropriate arrangements.

 There are typically 3 circumstances in which TREKkies leave our program: